-Cross-border relevance of the fires in Zakarpatska Region regarding the Slovak eligible regions can be stated that the NPO "Transcarpathian Agency for Investment, Innovation and Development" together with the Ministry of Internal Affairs of Slovakia and Emergency Department of Transcarpathian Regional Administration are developing early warning systems (EWS) for the population of emergency endangered regions.
+Cross-border relevance of the fires in Zakarpatska Region regarding the Slovak eligible regions can be stated that the NPO "Agency for Investment, Innovation and Development" together with the Ministry of Internal Affairs of Slovakia and Emergency Department of Zakarpatska Regional Administration are developing early warning systems (EWS) for the population of emergency endangered regions.
 Project financial support is provided by the Hungary-Slovakia-Romania-Ukraine ENPI CBC 2007-2013 Programme.
-This project aims to intensify and deepen crossborder cooperation between the two regions: Transcarpathian region of Ukraine and Kosice region of Slovakia in readiness for emergencies caused by floods, fires and other natural disasters.
+This project aims to intensify and deepen cross-border cooperation between the two regions: Zakarpatska of Ukraine and Kosice region of Slovakia in readiness for emergencies caused by floods, fires and other natural disasters.
 The main objective of the project is to establish a joint early warning system in floodplains Uzh, Tisa, Latoritsa and Bodrog in order to reduce the risk of mortality, economic, financial losses and other damage during the floods in selected river basins.
 This project will have a positive impact in 27 Ukrainian cities with a total population of 331,500 people and in 31 municipalities of Slovakia - home to 32,126 residents.
 The project actions include: public procurement of EWS equipment; implementation of subcontract for EWS installation works; raise of public awareness on the topic; management and administration of the newly established system.
 With the establishment of early warning systems, the conditions will be created for the protection of the territory and reduce the possible consequences of natural disasters, ensuring readiness of emergency divisions and facilities for the timely evacuation of people and animals, removal of property.
-In the Transcarpathian region 25 new population alert sirens will be managed from checkpoint in Uzhgorod.
+In Zakarpatska25 new population alert sirens will be managed from checkpoint in Uzhgorod.
 35 new sirens in Slovakia will be controlled from an existing EWS center in Kosice.
 After project completion, operational activities of the newly formed EWS will be funded by Slovak and Ukrainian partners independently.
-Activity of common facilities will be financed on the basis of bilateral agreement, which will be signed after project completion.94
+Activity of common facilities will be financed on the basis of bilateral agreement, which will be signed after project completion.

 In the Romanian counties emergency situations are being administered by the General Inspectorate for Emergency Situations (IGSU) and its subordinated structures at territorial level.15,5% out of the total of subunits are located in the region.
 There is a 42,35% rate of interventions on the basis of calls on regional level, compared with 38,15% rate of interventions on national level.
 Out of the total number of fires of 31.958 registered on national level in 2011, 3.972 were registered in the North-Western region, the most in Bihor county and the less in Satu Mare County.
-In 2011, in the North-Western region, SMURD95 has intervened in22.053 cases.
+In 2011, in the North-Western region, SMURD has intervened in22.053 cases.
 In the region SMURD units are equipped with 2 reanimation ambulances of SMURD type, 31 ambulances type B and 8 ambulance type C. The best equipped counties are Bihor (with 12 crews) and Cluj (with 11), while Satu Mare having only 3 crews and Sălaj 2.
 In the latter two counties the number of interventions is also low.
-In the North-Western region there are a total number of 84 units of public and private SVSU96, being organized according to legislation in operation.
-The number of units from the region is situated over the national average of 16 SVSU in Bistriţa-Năsăud county (22), in Maramureş (19) and in Satu Mare (17) and below the national average in Cluj and Bihor (each with 12 units), respectively Sălaj (3).
-The equipment for emergency interventions is not distributed equally in territory, and their state is not satisfactory, more than 60% of these being outdated.
-In addition, there is lack of coordination of the services offered by the regional emergency hospital, the emergency units from county hospitals and the emergency system (ISU, SMURD, SVSU, mountain rescue etc.).
-Finally, there is lack of integrated call centres for emergency interventions, so that the objective of assuring a certain minimal standard duration for emergency situations in the region could not be fulfilled, this contributing to the increase of regional territorial inequalities.
-97
+In the North-

-94Hungary-Slovakia-Romania-Ukraine ENPI CBC 2007-2013 Programm
+&lt;sup>94Hungary-Slovakia-Romania-Ukraine ENPI CBC 2007-2013 Programme

-$^{^{95}}$ Mobile Service for Emergency Reanimation and Rescue Mobile Service for Emergency Reanimation and Rescue
+$^{95}$ Mobile Service for Emergency Reanimation and Rescue Mobile Service for Emergency Reanimation and Rescue